Gino's Pizza and Spaghetti

-Gino's Pizza and Spaghetti is a restaurant chain with 40 locations, most of them within the U.S. state of West Virginia.
+Gino's Pizza and Spaghetti is a restaurant chain with 40 locations in the U.S. state of West Virginia.
 The company was founded by Kenney Grant in 1961.
 Many locations are shared with Tudor's Biscuit World although the Gino's brand is exclusive to West Virginia.
-There is one located in Ohio, while there are stand alone Tudor's locations in eastern Kentucky, southern Ohio, southwest Virginia and the Florida Panhandle.
 The company headquarters are located in Huntington, West Virginia and Nitro, West Virginia.

+Grant learned to make pizza dough in Norwood, OH, where he spent two weeks as an apprentice.
+Upon his return to West Virginia, Grant opened the first Gino's on April 1, 1961.

-The original location was located on 29th Street in Huntington, but is no longer there.
-The oldest location is Gino's Pub in Huntington, West Virginia, located on 5th Avenue across the street from the Veterans Memorial Soccer Complex.
+The original Gino's Pizza is still standing in Huntington, West Virginia, located on 5th Avenue across the street from the Veterans Memorial Soccer Complex.
 This location features the original scoreboard from Fairfield Stadium.
 The scoreboard features the score of Marshall University's most recent football game in-season, and that of the 1971 Marshall - Xavier University (of Cincinnati) as featured in the motion picture We Are Marshall during the offseason.